 17. Hwa Hun Project by IROJE KHM Architects

 A bird’s eye view of the house where you can see the surrounding neighbors and mountain.
-There’s also a rooftop garden integrated to the house.
+There’s also a rooftop garden integrated into the house.

 18. Orchard Way Project By Mcleod Bovell